-Mobility Element (2015)
+Conservation and Open Space Element (2015)

+Policy COS 18.5: Provide parks and recreational facilities, as directed in the policies of the Public Safety, Services, and Facilities Element.

 Consistent.
-Where existing roads cross the proposed HSR alignment, the HSR project would replace all transportation improvements, including bike lanes, trails, sidewalks, and transportation facilities, to match the existing conditions.
-Additionally, the HSR project would improve regional transportation access in this part of Los Angeles County by providing a high-speed transportation connection to other urban centers in California.
-The HSR project would support this goal by creating a more diverse transportation system that can accommodate a diverse population's transportation needs.
+No land from existing or planned parks in unincorporated Los Angeles County would be acquired as part of the four HSR Build Alternatives.
 Therefore, the four Build Alternatives would be consistent with this policy.

+Public Safety, Services and Facilities Element (2015)

+Policy PS 8.3: Provide new parks as additional development occurs or as the population grows, with a goal of four acres of parkland for every 1,000 residents.

 Consistent.
-Where existing roads cross the proposed HSR alignment, the HSR project would replace all transportation improvements, including bike lanes, trails, sidewalks, and transportation facilities, to match the existing conditions.
-For roads that would be grade-separated from the HSR facility, the designs of those facilities would be consistent with applicable design standards and requirements.
-Therefore, the four Build Alternatives would be consistent with this goal.
-Conservation and Open Space Element (2015) Consistent.
-No land from existing or planned parks in unincorporated Los Angeles County would be acquired as part of the four HSR Build Alternatives.
-Therefore, the four Build Alternatives would be consistent with this policy. ment (2015) Consistent.
 The HSR project would not directly introduce development in the unincorporated areas of Los Angeles County.
 No land from existing or planned parks in unincorporated Los Angeles County would be acquired as part of the four HSR Build Alternatives.
 Therefore, the four Build Alternatives would be consistent with this policy.

+Policy PS 8.7: Provide trails, bikeways, and bicycle routes for recreational purposes, as directed in the policies of the Mobility Element.

 Consistent.
 Where existing roads cross the proposed HSR alignment, the HSR project would replace all transportation improvements, including bike lanes, trails, sidewalks, and transportation facilities, to match the existing conditions.
-For roads that would be grade-separated from the HSR facility, the designs of those facilities would be consistent
+For roads that would be grade-separated from the HSR facility, the designs of those facilities would be consistent with applicable design standards and requirements.
+Therefore, the four Build Alternatives would be consistent with this policy.